-One aspect of the interaction between a nucleon and a finite nucleus that plausibly leads to $l$-dependence involves the interaction with the density gradient in the nuclear surface.
-Consider an incident nucleon interacting with a target nucleon in the surface, i.e. in a region of a nuclear density gradient.
-One can suppose that the reaction on the scattering nucleon will depend upon whether the target nucleon recoils into an increasing or a decreasing nuclear density.
-This raises the possibility of a term in the potential proportional to $\vect{k} \vdot \nabla \rho{(\vect{r})} $ which for a spherical nucleus amounts to an additional potential \beq V_{\rm k}(r) =\vect{k} \vdot \vect{r} \pfd{\rho(r)}{r}. \eeq In these equations $\hbar\vect{k}$ is the local nucleon momentum.
-At high enough energies, where the eikonal approximation is good, $\hbar\vect{k}$ may be taken as the incident momentum, in which case a $\vect{k} \vdot \nabla \rho{(\vect{r})} $ will make a zero contribution, as can readily be seen by from the eikonal integral for interaction $f(r) \vect{k} \vdot \vect{r}$: \beq \chi(b) = - \frac{1}{\hbar v} \int^{\infty}_{-\infty} f(r) \vect{k} \vdot \vect{r} {\rm d} z, \eeq identifying $ k b$ with $l + \hlf$ as usual.
-However, the relationship to $l$-dependence is immediately apparent with the help of Pythagoras: \beq l^2 = k^2 r^2 - (\vect{k} \vdot \vect{r})^2 \eeq which holds when $\hbar k$ is the local momentum.
+The density gradient in the nuclear surface plausibly leads to $l$ dependence.
+Consider an incident nucleon interacting with a target nucleon in the surface, where there is a nuclear density gradient.
+The reaction back on the incident nucleon depends upon whether the target nucleon recoils into an increasing or a decreasing nuclear density.
+This suggests a new term in the potential proportional to $\vect{k} \vdot \nabla \rho{(\vect{r})} $, i.e.\ for a spherical nucleus, \beq V_{\rm k}(r) =\vect{k} \vdot \vect{r} \pfd{\rho(r)}{r}. \eeq Here $\hbar\vect{k}$ is the local nucleon momentum.
+At high enough energies, where the eikonal approximation is good, $\hbar\vect{k}$ may be taken as the incident momentum, in which case a $\vect{k} \vdot \nabla \rho{(\vect{r})} $ will make a zero contribution, as can be seen from the eikonal integral for interaction $f(r) \vect{k} \vdot \vect{r}$: \beq \chi(b) = - \frac{1}{\hbar v} \int^{\infty}_{-\infty} f(r) \vect{k} \vdot \vect{r} {\rm d} z, \eeq identifying $ k b$ with $l + \hlf$ and $S(b)= \exp{ ( \imath \chi(b))}$ as usual.
+However, the relationship to $l$ dependence is immediately apparent with the help of Pythagoras: \beq l^2 = k^2 r^2 - (\vect{k} \vdot \vect{r})^2 \eeq which holds when $\hbar k$ is the local momentum.
 This implies that \beq \vect{k} \vdot \vect{r} = \pm \sqrt{k^2 r^2 - l^2} \eeq where the plus and minus signs apply at the outgoing and incident sides of the target nucleus.
 These effects would not cancel where the projectile is substantially absorbed or where the eikonal approximation fails.
-If such a term were effective, it would constitute a source of $l$-dependence.
+If such a term were effective, it would constitute a source of $l$ dependence.
 The formulation would be more elaborate if a self-consistently calculated complex local momentum were to be included in a term of the form $\vect{k} \vdot \nabla \rho{(\vect{r})} $.